elasticsearch-dump/elasticsearch-dump/README.md

                     Elasticsearch versioning types.
 Should be `internal`, `external`, `external_gte`, `force`.
                     NB : Type validation is handled by the bulk endpoint and not by elasticsearch-dump

+--openSearchServerless
+                    Set to true to run dump from AWS OpenSearch serverless collection.
+                    (default : false)

 AWS specific options
 --------------------